Aortic aneurysm: Prevention

-Elevating the amount of HDL cholesterol in the abdominal area of the aortic artery in mice both reduced the size of aneurysms that had already grown and prevented abdominal aortic aneurysms from forming at all.
+Elevating the amount of HDL cholesterol in the abdominal area of the aorta in mice both reduced the size of aneurysms that had already grown and prevented abdominal aortic aneurysms from forming at all.
 In short, raising HDL cholesterol is beneficial because it induces programmed cell death.
 The walls of a failing aorta are replaced and strengthened.
 New lesions should not form at all when using this drug.

+ACE inhibitors have also been associated with a reduced risk of aortic aneurysm rupture, in contrast with other classes of antihypertensive drugs which did not show a significant protective effect in a population based case control study conducted in Ontario, Canada.
+However, a prospective cohort study conducted in the UK revealed conflicting results with increased aortic aneurysm growth rates observed in those taking ACE inhibitors, compared with other classes of antihypertensive drugs.
+A small placebo controlled RCT conducted later found no significant effect of the ACE inhibitor perindopril or the calcium channel blocker amlodipine after 2 years, although the study had limited power to detect small differences between growth rates and higher powered research was warranted.

 Screening

 Screening for an aortic aneurysm so that it may be detected and treated prior to rupture is the best way to reduce the overall mortality of the disease.
 The most cost-efficient screening test is an abdominal aortic ultrasound study.
 Noting the results of several large, population-based screening trials, the US Centers for Medicare and Medicaid Services (CMS) now provides payment for one ultrasound study in all smokers aged 65 years or older ("SAAAVE Act").

 Management

 Surgery (open or endovascular) is the definitive treatment of an aortic aneurysm.
 Medical therapy is typically reserved for smaller aneurysms or for elderly, frail patients where the risks of surgical repair exceed the risks of non-operative therapy (observation alone).